rdgao/rdgao.github.io/_posts/2017-06-05-the-disease-of-productivity-mindful-dishwashing.md

 ---
-title: '22/52: The Disease of Productivity & Mindful Dishwashing'
+title: 'The Disease of Productivity & Mindful Dishwashing (22/52)'
-categories: []
 tags: []
 status: publish
 type: post
 published: true
-meta:
-  _thumbnail_id: '37'
+categories: [Reflection, Science]
+header:
+  overlay_image: /assets/images/blog/2017-10-16-hawaii-mauisunset.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  teaser: /assets/images/blog/2017-10-16-hawaii-mauisunset_sq.jpg

+excerpt: "I was depending on the activity itself to relax me, but the truth is that relaxation comes from the conscious decision to do this thing - anything - instead of thinking about work."
 ---

 Since I started graduate school, I think, I've revered industriousness and